 Analytical Writing Assessment (AWA):

 This section checks the writing ability of a candidate.
 The total time allotted for this section is 30 minutes to compose an essay which analyzes the argument.
-Following are some basic points which one should be kept in mind while preparing for this section:
+Following are some basic points which one should keep in mind while preparing for this section:

 - A detailed analysis and assessment of the given argument.